 In the end you want to be confident you’ve made the right decision.
 My goal is to ensure this by making certain you are fully knowledgeable of the market, your options and choices.
 Not only will I provide information, but also interpretation of that information, what it means to you and your situation.
 For more information see About Me at the bottom of this page.

-When you decide to use the services of an agent is dependent on your needs, and to some extent your personal preference.
-The services a Realtor provides, and their duty to you, are dependent on whether you are a "customer" or a "client".
+When you decide to use the services of an real estate agent is dependent on your needs, and to some extent your personal preference.
+The services a Realtor provides, and their duty to you, are dependent on whether you are a client or an unrepresented party.
 For example, if you walk into a bank and ask questions about rates, products and services, you are a customer.
 If you open an account or take out a mortgage, you are a client.
-The duties a Realtor has to a client are much greater than to a customer.
-As a customer, you can expect information and answers to questions.
+The duties a Realtor has to a client are much greater than to an unrepresented party.
+As an unrepresented party, you can expect information and answers to questions.
 As a client, a Realtor works for you and is obligated to serve you to the best of his/her ability and look out for your best interests.

 Some people start with a Realtor, and others prefer to look around a bit on their own before involving a Realtor.
 Sellers often will interview a few realtors.
 It is clear when a seller selects a realtor to be their agent, they sign the listing contract and the sign goes on the home.

 For buyers it is less clear when a Realtor is an agent.
 To alliviate this confusion new rules and forms were implemented on June 15, 2018 that Realtors must follow.
 See Realtor relationship for details.

 Dragonboaters paddle with the majestic backdrop of the Comox Glacier and Beaufort Mountains.